-In the chart below we see the global population split by region.
+In this chart we see the global population split by region.
 This shows historical data, but also projections to 2100 based on the UN’s medium growth scenario.

 The striking change between now and 2100 is the expected growth in the African population.
-Today, its population is around 1.3 billion; by 2100 it’s projected to more than triple to 4.3 billion.
+Today, its population is around 1.4 billion; by 2100 it’s projected to reach just under 4 billion.

-You can use the ‘relative’ toggle in the chart below to see each region’s share of the world population.
-Here we see that today Africa has just over 17% of the global population; by 2100 this is projected to rise to 40%.
-Asia will see a significant fall from almost 60% today to just over 40% in 2100.
+You can use the ‘relative’ toggle in the chart to see each region’s share of the world population.
+Here we see that today Africa has around 18% of the global population; by 2100 this is projected to rise to 38%.
+Asia will see a significant fall from almost 60% today to around 45% in 2100.

 By the end of the century, more than 8 out of every 10 people in the world will live in Asia or Africa.